Afghans in Pakistan: Education and socioeconomic factors

 Many Afghan refugees in Pakistan lack formal education.
 At least 71 percent of registered Afghans had no formal education, and only 20 percent were in the labour market.
 Despite economic hardships and challenges in Pakistan, many Afghans are unwilling to return in the near future and cite security concerns and the lack of housing and jobs in Afghanistan.
 About 6,500 Afghans studied at Pakistani universities in 2011, with 729 exchange students receiving scholarships from the government of Pakistan.
 A number of Afghan schools throughout Pakistan educate thousands of Afghan refugee children.
 Wealthier Afghans live in cities, renting houses, driving cars and working in offices or running their own businesses; their children are enrolled in better schools and universities.
 Many receive remittances from family or friends living abroad; thousands of Kennedy Fried Chicken owners and workers in the eastern US transfer money every month to their extended families in Pakistan.
 Self-employed Afghans in Pakistan are usually involved in the Afghan rug business, Afghan restaurants and bakeries (making and selling Afghan bread), international trade, auto sales or small shops.
 A number of Afghans are involved in Pakistani media and entertainment as television hosts, actors and news anchors.
 Najiba Faiz, originally from Kunduz, is popular on AVT Khyber and other stations.
 Some Afghans drive taxicabs or sell fruit and other products, and others work in five-star hotels such as the Serena and the Marriott.
 Many work in factories or as employees of Pakistani shop owners.
 According to a 2007 report, Afghans were willing to work for lower wages than the average Pakistani.
 Afghan labour is common in transport and construction.

 Most Afghans did not pay taxes while living in Pakistan, an economic concern; in Peshawar, 12,000 Afghan nationals were in business without paying taxes.
 To address these concerns, the Federal Board of Revenue implemented measures to tax Afghan traders.

 Cricket

-Cricket in Afghanistan has been promoted by repatriated Afghans, who were influenced by the game while they lived in Pakistan; most players on the Afghanistan national cricket team are former refugees.
+Cricket in Afghanistan was popularised by Afghan expatriates who learnt the sport while living in Pakistan in the 1980s and 1990s, during the post-Soviet invasion era.
+Most members of the early Afghanistan national cricket team grew up in Pakistan and participated in the country's domestic cricket structure, making use of cricket facilities in Peshawar with the support of the Pakistan Cricket Board (PCB).
+It was during this time that the Afghanistan Cricket Federation (now ACB) was also founded, in 1995.
+The ACF received recognition from the International Cricket Council (ICC) in 2001.

+Several future cricketers representing Afghanistan emerged from Peshawar's club cricket scene, establishing an Afghan cricket club to compete against other local Pakistani sides in the 1990s.

+The Afghanistan national team was coached by former Pakistani cricketers Kabir Khan and Rashid Latif in its initial years.
+During this period, a number of Afghan international cricketers made appearances for Pakistani domestic outfits in the first-class circuit.

 Afghan cricket teams such as the Afghan Cheetahs frequently participate in domestic Pakistani tournaments.